metinc/nodejs-msi/README.md

 ## Customization

 You can edit the files inside `installer/resources` to apply your company design.
-Note that the ico-file is only displayed under Windows Add/Remove Software.
-Currently it is not used for any files.
+The icon under `public/favicon.ico` is used for the shortcut in the Windows Start menu and for the entry under Windows Add/Remove Software.
 Enter your company name and product name in the according fields in `installer/en-us.wxl`.

 ## Exclude files